kubernetes/website/content/en/docs/concepts/configuration/windows-resource-management.md

 cases can cause the nodes to become unhealthy.
 {{< /caution >}}

-On Windows, good practice is to reserve at least 2GiB of memory.
+On Windows, a good practice is to reserve at least 2GiB of memory.

-To determine how much CPU to reservce, identify the maximum pod density for each node and monitor the CPU usage of the system services running there, then choose a value that meets your workload needs.
+To determine how much CPU to reserve, identify the maximum pod density for each node and monitor the CPU usage of the system services running there, then choose a value that meets your workload needs.